Annual Conference and Exhibition 2025

 Sharing AHEP’s commitment to sustainability, GCU is ranked as one of the top 100 sustainable universities in the world by the UI GreenMetric World University Rankings with a Platinum Eco Campus (ISO 14001) accreditation and a Gold Green Tourism Award.

 We are currently working with GCU to provide accommodation options throughout the event.
 We will be releasing further information on accommodation offers soon.
+In the meantime, you can access a list of hotels available near the venue here.
 Please note, accommodation is not included in the conference ticket.

 Getting to Glasgow Caledonian University